ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 1. Create the resource group if it doesn't exist.
 1. Get your user id to grant you access to Key Vault.
-   It uses the `az ad signed-in-user show` command.
+   It uses the `az ad signed-in-user show` command to retrieve your id.
 If this fails, you can use the `KeyVaultAdministratorId` parameter to specify your id manually.
 1. Deploy the Bicep template.

 Here's an example of how to run the script.
 Make sure to replace `<your-resource-group>`, `<your-apim-client-instance>`, `<your-apim-backend-instance>`, and `<your-key-vault>` with your own values.